gseridon/LumiMonitor/index.md

 <img src="https://raw.githubusercontent.com/gseridon/LumiMonitor/master/Images/EnclosureDesign.PNG">

+The design allows for the raspberry pi ports to have an opening, allows for easy access to the SD card slot, and plently of holes in the design to properly ventilate the project.
+I went to the prototype lab to have the design cut with assistance from Professor Kelly Gray.

+After laser-cutting the design, I initially intended the sensor to be attached to the PCB, to remove unnecessary wiring.
+However, after testing the sensor in the enclosure, I have found that when the raspberry pi heats up, it affects the temperature readings of the sensor.
+Even with all the ventilation holes, the sensor would still be too close to the raspberry pi.
+Ultimately, I have decided to move the sensor outside of the case, connected to the PCB through wires, and the sensor is secured onto the case using a screw.
+With the sensor being outside of the case, it will no longer be affected by the heating hardware and it will be more able to accurately measure the temperature and humidity of the surroundings.

 <b>Entry09: 11/08/2019</b>

 I have completely remade the PCB because it was not correctly soldered the headers and it was not powering up properly with the pi, hence I was not able to do an in class demo.
 I have uploaded an updated version of the <a href="https://github.com/gseridon/LumiMonitor/blob/master/Electronics/GinoSeridon_TemperatureHumiditySensorWithoutPiV2.fzz">Fritzing File</a> for this new PCB; the main change that I have made is a bigger via and thinner wires.
 The headers are then soldered in the proper position and can now be mounted directly onto the raspberry pi.
 Here is the new soldered PCB views (frontside and backside):